aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/_index.md

 ### [Collecting Child Tasks in Aspose.Tasks](./child-tasks-collector/)
 Learn how to collect child tasks efficiently using Aspose.Tasks for .NET.
 Improve project management in your .NET applications.
 ### [Handling Compound Document Header Exception in Aspose.Tasks](./compound-document-header-exception/)
 Learn how to handle CompoundDocumentHeaderException in Aspose.Tasks for .NET.
-Get step-by-step guidance with code examples.
+Get step‑by‑step guidance with code examples.
 ### [Constraint Types in Aspose.Tasks](./constraint-types/)
 Learn how to set constraint types in Aspose.Tasks for .NET to efficiently manage project schedules.
 ### [Copy Options in Aspose.Tasks](./copy-options/)